jithendaraa/jithendaraa.github.io/_posts/2020-07-02-differential-privacy.md

 ## An Introduction to Differential Privacy

 Differential privacy has been an existing concept for long in Mathematics.
+On a very basic level, we can think of this as providing some sort of measure on the privacy that we have.
+Once we have this notion, the task becomes very clear: increase this privacy measure to the maximum extent possible.

 The main idea of this concept, is as follows:

 >If our model is able to predict things with or without your data to an amount not differing by an amount more than a multiplicative exp(ε), then we are said to be ε-differential private or ε-DP